semojs/semo-plugin-repl-wiki/README.md

 ## Thanks and roadmap

-The first wiki I choose is Baidu Baike, and I will integrate more wikis later.
+The first wiki I choose is Baidu Baike, thanks the awesome China Wiki like platform, and I will integrate more wikis later.

-## License
+## Licence

 MIT